CBD for Pain Relief

 How it Works

-Many of our own customers use CBD to help alleviate physical pain symptoms, especially when the pain is inflammatory in nature.
-We often hear that our CBD products significantly decrease pain from ailments such as arthritis, sciatica, tendonitis, muscle soreness and injuries, as well as other forms of bodily aches and pains.
-There are a number of studies that have been done that backup these experiences, as well as help to explain some of the mechanisms behind CBD’s pain relieving properties.
+Many of our own customers report successfully incorporating CBD into their routine for pain management, especially when the pain is inflammatory in nature.
+We have been told that our CBD products significantly decrease pain from ailments such as arthritis, sciatica, tendonitis, muscle soreness and injuries, as well as other forms of bodily aches and pains.
+There are a number of studies that have been done that support these experiences, as well as help to explain some of the mechanisms behind CBD’s pain relieving properties.

 According to a 2018 article published in Frontiers in Pharmacology (Cannabinoids and Pain: New Insights From Old Molecules), cannabinoids (both plant-derived and endogenous to the human body) act simultaneously on multiple targets in the central and peripheral nervous systems.
-CBD, in particular, has been found to have analgesic, antianxiety, anti-spasmodic, muscle relaxant, anti-inflammatory and anticonvulsant effects, especially when combined with other phytocannabinoids and plant compounds like THC, terpenes, and flavonoids.
-This is one reason why we recommend using a broad- or full-spectrum CBD product, rather than one that is made with CBD Isolate (link FAQ for more information).
+CBD, in particular, has been found to have potential analgesic, antianxiety, anti-spasmodic, muscle relaxant, anti-inflammatory and anticonvulsant effects, especially when combined with other phytocannabinoids and plant compounds like THC, terpenes, and flavonoids.
+This is one reason why we recommend using a full-spectrum CBD product, rather than one that is made with CBD Isolate.

-The specific mechanisms and their effectiveness for pain relief depend on the type of ailment.
-CBD’s primary mode of action represents that of a blockade to other compounds, such as anandamide, which normally regulates and triggers the sensation of pain.
-For inflammatory pain, which is what most of our customers are dealing with, CBD may be used as an adjuvant to supplement or replace use of traditional non-steroidal anti-inflammatory drugs (NSAIDs).
-Other studies show promising results for the management of multiple sclerosis, fibromyalgia, menstrual pain, sciatica and many other neuropathic and inflammatory disorders.
+The specific mechanisms that help relieve pain depend on the type of ailment.
+It has been suggested that CBD’s primary mode of action represents that of a blockade to other compounds, such as anandamide, which normally regulates and triggers the sensation of pain.
+For inflammatory pain, which is what most of our customers deal with, CBD may have the potential to be used as an adjuvant to supplement or replace use of traditional non-steroidal anti-inflammatory drugs (NSAIDs).
+Other studies show promising potential for the management of multiple sclerosis, fibromyalgia, menstrual pain, sciatica and many other neuropathic and inflammatory disorders.

-When it comes to managing chronic muscle or joint pain, we suggest our topical CBD remedies (link to store category), because of their ability to target specific areas of inflammation.
+When it comes to managing chronic muscle or joint pain, we suggest our topical CBD remedies, because of their ability to target specific areas of inflammation.
 Available in various scents and strengths, you can apply a small amount to the affected area as often as needed, and combine topical treatments with other application methods for even more relief.

-Our customers are the first to recommend “The Balm” (link connect to store) as a favorite salve that has the ability to improve one’s quality of life.
+Our customers are the first to recommend “The Balm” as a favorite salve that has the ability to improve one’s quality of life.
 “The Balm” is the star of our CBD+ plant-powered line, in part because of the numerous botanical ingredients that we have incorporated alongside our CBD.
-Menthol acts to gently restrict blood vessels, reducing inflammation and creating a therapeutic cooling sensation, while organic essential oils such as cassia, clove, and camphor, are highly anti-inflammatory on their own – these ingredients work together with our CBD extract to create a more effective pain relieving product.
+Menthol acts to gently restrict blood vessels, reducing inflammation and creating a therapeutic cooling sensation, while organic essential oils such as cassia, clove, and camphor, are highly anti-inflammatory on their own – these ingredients work together with our CBD extract to create a more effective product.